Alegres/confidential-computing/README.md

 }'
 ```

+Here make sure to target both load balancers (confidential & non-confidential) to be able to take both heap dumps later.

-And then, to get memory dumps and see that the data is not available in plain text:
+And then, to get memory dumps:

-1. Get container id of the confidential app:
+1. Get container id of the confidential app (or the plain app):
  ```shell
  kubectl get pod [pod-name] -n default -o jsonpath='{.status.containerStatuses[0].containerID}'
  ```